 Preamble: Public enlightenment is the forerunner of justice and the foundation of democracy.
 The duty of the journalist is to further those ends by seeking truth and providing a fair and comprehensive account of events and issues.
 Conscientious journalists from all media and specialties strive to serve the public with thoroughness and honesty.
 Professional integrity is the cornerstone of a journalist’s credibility.

 Seek Truth and Report It: Journalists should be honest, fair and courageous in gathering, reporting and interpreting information.

 Minimize Harm: Ethical journalists treat sources, subjects and colleagues as human beings deserving of respect.

 Act Independently: Journalists should be free of obligation to any interest other than the public’s right to know.

 Be Accountable: Journalists are accountable to their readers, listeners, viewers and each other.

-In addition, The HawkEye strives for transparency, which means disclosing to readers how we did our work.
-Thus, readers will know how we gathered information and from whom we got it so that so that readers may accurately judge the credibility and reliability of our reporting.
+In addition, The HawkEye strives for transparency, which means disclosing to readers how we do our work.
+Thus, readers will know how we gathered information and from whom we got it so that so that readers may evaluate the credibility and reliability of our reporting.

 Finally, The HawkEye enlarges on the principles of minimizing harm and being accountable by practicing civic journalism.
 This reformist variant of traditional journalism practice aims for civic engagement by an informed citizenry, a foundation of self-governing society and polity.
 This form of journalism is rooted in the Social Responsibility Theory of the Press, first expressed in 1947.
 It states that news media should serve the public – broadly defined in all its diversity — and should remain free of interference by government or other interests.

 The HawkEye’s reporting reflects its roots in the journalism curriculum of the Indiana University of Pennsylvania, where the online newspaper was born.